CEP Curriculum Overview

 - For students in Years 7-10: Think Faith – a two-year curriculum for Stages 4 and 5, offering 4 units of 8 lessons per term.

 The lesson content works together in a cohesive flow, examining consistent themes, events and concepts from the Bible, with progressive learning outcomes at each level of the curriculum.

-The curriculum is Bible-based, and students engage with the truths of the Bible week by week through music, drama, reading and writing, puzzle solving, drawing, and asking questions.
+- The curriculum is Bible-based, and students engage with biblical truths week by week through music, drama, reading and writing, puzzle solving, drawing, and asking questions.

-Through each curriculum, lessons survey the broad sweep of Bible history from creation to God’s ultimate purpose for humanity.
-Each lesson seeks to introduce key Biblical concepts, themes and major characters such as Abraham, Moses, David and Jesus in an active and engaging way, allowing students to explore the Christian faith and see how it is relevant today.
+The curriculum surveys the broad sweep of Bible history from creation to God’s ultimate purpose for humanity.
+Each lesson seeks to introduce key biblical concepts, themes and major characters such as Abraham, Moses, David and Jesus in an active and engaging way, allowing students to explore the Christian faith and see how it is relevant today.
 The curriculum also encourages students to discover for themselves what the Bible says as they explore contemporary problems that people face in today’s world.

 Included in the curriculum are teachings on the key events of Easter and Christmas as well as special lessons dealing with major issues that children face, including self-esteem, loss, caring for the environment, and coping with change.View the syllabus for our school range

 For high school students, Think Faith provides a learning framework for nurturing, equipping and guiding students in their understanding of the Christian faith.
 The curriculum uses the Bible as its foundational text and encourages students to think more deeply about the beliefs and tenets of the Christian faith whilst providing them with the tools to connect their learning with how Christians are called to live.
 These ‘connectings’ have been organised around three kinds of relating described by Jesus in John 15: relating to God, relating to others, and relating to the world.